twisshydc/clankercloud_devkada/Instructions.md

 <li>

-<h2> Step 4:Go to chats and type @Debie and click on it.
+<h2> Step 4:Go to chats and type @Devie and click on it.
 <img src="try.png" width="1000">

 </h2>